Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 • Vomiting

-Short-term Effects of Amoxicillin
+Short-Term Effects of Amoxicillin:

 Since amoxicillin antibiotics are often taken as a short-term course, side effects should be minimal.
 In most instances, adverse symptoms disappear after an individual stops taking antibiotics.
 Short-term, non-life-threatening side effects, such as nausea, vomiting, and diarrhea, often subside in a matter of days or weeks.

-Long-term Effects of Amoxicillin
+Long-Term Effects of Amoxicillin:

 Some individuals experience serious adverse effects, especially if they have a severe allergic reaction.
-For serious or persistent infections, such as osteomyelitis, an individual may need to take antibiotics for a longer amount of time.
+For serious or persistent infections, such as osteomyelitis, an individual may need to take antibiotics for a longer period of time.
 They have a higher chance of developing long-term issues as a result, including liver damage, nephritis, hemolytic anemia, and crystalluria (cloudy urine).

 Call your medical practitioner or visit the nearest emergency room if you have any of the following severe reactions: